Dublin

 Dutch case law and practice on the subject of suspension of Dublin transfers is worth mentioning more extensively, referring in particular to some specific Member States.

-Italy: Following the ECtHR judgement in the case of M.T. v the Netherlands[49], establishing that a Dublin transfer to Italy of a single mother and two children would not violate Article 3 ECHR, the Dutch Council of State has also confirmed that the principle of mutual trust applies to Italy for particularly vulnerable applicants.[50]
+Italy: Following the ECtHR judgement in the case of M.T. v the Netherlands,[79] establishing that a Dublin transfer to Italy of a single mother and two children would not violate Article 3 ECHR, the Council of State has also confirmed that the principle of mutual trust applies to Italy for particularly vulnerable applicants.[80]

 A more detailed description of the case law regarding Dublin Italy cases over the years 2015 – 2021 can be found in the AIDA report: Netherlands update 2021.

-On 5 December 2022, the Italian authorities issued a circular letter asking the other Dublin Units to temporarily halt all Dublin transfers to Italy due to a lack of reception facilities for Dublin returnees.
-The IND emphasizes that this is a temporary transfer impediment and that this does not mean that Italy can no longer be regarded as the responsible Member State.
-Some Regional Courts have agreed with this assessment,[51] while others concluded that this cannot be seen as a temporary issue and must rather be seen as a possible structural issue with Italian reception conditions.[52]
-There are multiple onward appeals pending in front of the Council of State.
+However, on 5 December 2022, the Italian authorities issued a circular letter asking the other Dublin Units to temporarily halt all Dublin transfers to Italy due to a lack of reception facilities for Dublin returnees.
+The IND emphasised that this was a temporary transfer impediment and that this did not mean that Italy can no longer be regarded as the responsible Member State.
+Some Regional Courts agreed with this assessment,[81] whereas others concluded that this could not be seen as a temporary issue and must rather be seen as a possible structural issue with Italian reception conditions.[82]

 Denmark: On 6 July 2022, the Council of State issued three judgments on indirect refoulement in Dublin cases in the event of differences in protection policies between Member States.[90]
 Two of these cases concerned Syrian nationals who argued that would be at risk of refoulement in case of being returned to Denmark, as in the country the province of Damascus is considered safe enough to return to.
 The Council ruled that a difference in protection policy may be a reason to suspend the Dublin transfer.
 To this end, the applicant must demonstrate: 1) that there is a fundamental difference in protection policy between the Netherlands and the other Member State (whereby it is established that he would receive protection in the Netherlands and not in the other Member State), 2) that the highest national court in the other Member State does not disapprove of the policy applicable there.
 In the opinion of the Council of State, the applicants had fulfilled their burden of proof with regard to the Danish policy on Damascus and the level of judicial protection in Denmark.